Builditluc/wiki-tui/docs/changelog/upgrade.md

 You most likely never have to change the `api.pre_language` and `api.post_language` options, but they'll allow changing the site wiki-tui uses (theoretically, every Wikimedia based site works), for more, read their [docs](../configuration/api.md#changing-the-site)

+### Change of the `-l` CLI argument

+This CLI argument was used to override the log level on the fly.
+Now, it is used to change the language.

+> The `--level` flag still exists to chaange the log level